Previous Post: Day 4 – On Florence Lake

 Sounded promising!
 A dolmen – defined as a megalithic tomb with a large flat stone laid on upright ones, found chiefly in Britain and France.
 I had seen some dolmen structures in Ireland and had them in my mind as we left our campsite, intrigued that something similarly impressive might be seen on this very lake!

 Once at the campsite – a decent fair-weather site that is quite exposed to the wind and without a really flat spot to pitch a 4-P tent – we weren’t seeing anything that looked like a dolmen.
-The mystery continued for a minute or so – and then we realized that the 1.5m rectangular rock with a small rock underneath was what we were looking for!
-To describe it as a humble example of a dolmen would be a massive overstatement!
+The mystery continued for a minute or so – and then we realized that the 1.5m rectangular rock with a couple of small rocks underneath was what we were looking for!
+To describe it as even a humble example of a dolmen would be really pushing it!

 A more probable explanation – a party of four bored campers or maybe a group from one of Lake Temagami’s summer camps had one afternoon pried the rectangular rock chunk up and shoved a couple of smaller stones underneath to level its top and create a flatter area for their cooking utensils or plates – hence “Table Rock”.